 Experts weigh in on oral health, from newborns to baby boomers

 From a young age, kids begin to learn the importance of brushing their teeth and having a healthy smile.
 As adults, our smiles are linked to our confidence.
-So why does oral health and hygiene so often fall through the cracks?
+So why is it so important to see a dentist regularly and why does oral health and hygiene so often fall through the cracks?
 It doesn’t matter if you’re 90 days old or 90 years old, it’s never too late to fix your smile, and it’s certainly never too late to become an advocate for your child’s smile, too.

 Did you know that a healthy mouth starts before a baby is even born?
 A mother’s habits during her pregnancy can have lasting effects on a child’s oral health.
 Not to mention, oral care habits during pregnancy have a profound effect on a mother’s oral health, too.
 The fluctuations in hormones can make pregnant women more susceptible to gum and bone disease, and problems in the mouth can lead to pre-term delivery or a baby with low birth weight.
 So, what can you do about it?
 Make sure to get regular dental checkups during pregnancy, report any new symptoms, and eat a healthy diet with plenty of calcium to support healthy bones and teeth for your baby.